jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_6_architecture_to_scale.md

 - At-least-once delivery
     - Amazon SQS stores copies of your messages on multiple servers for redundancy and high availability.
 On rare occasions, one of the servers that stores a copy of a message might be unavailable when you receive or delete a message.
     - If this occurs, the copy of the message isn't deleted on that unavailable server, and you might get that message copy again when you receive messages.
 Design your applications to be idempotent (they should not be affected adversely when processing the same message more than once).
+- FIFO queues:
+    - Features:
+        - First-In-First-Out Delivery:  The order in which messages are sent and received is strictly preserved
+        - Exactly-Once Processing:  A message is delivered once and remains available until a consumer processes and deletes it.
+Duplicates are not introduced into the queue.
+    - The message group ID is a feature to help on the FIFO delivery.
+Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group.
+- Deduplication ID is a method to help on preventing message to be processed duplicately, which is not used to guarantee the message order.

 ## AWS Lambda, Serverless Application Manager and EventBridge
 - AWS Lambda